Shandur Pass: driving in 1st and 2nd gear only

-Shandur Pass is a high mountain pass at an elevation of 12,200 feet (3.700 m) above the sea level, located in Chitral, Pakistan.
-The road to the pass is extreme.
-Expect a rough gravel road and driving only in 1st and 2nd gear only.
+Shandur Pass is a high mountain pass at an elevation of 3.728m (12,230ft) above the sea level, located on the border of Chitral and Ghizer districts of Gilgit Baltistan, in Pakistan.
+Expect a rough gravel road and driving in 1st and 2nd gear only.

 The road to the summit is totally unpaved.
 It’s called Gilgit-Shandur road.
 A 4x4 vehicle is required.
 The road features very steep climbs and descents with narrow hairpins in one of the most beautiful, but isolated and rugged landscapes on Earth, frequently called the ‘Top of the World’.
 The road is crossed by small streams.
 The pass is a popular destination for trekking and hiking.

 Where is the highest polo ground in world?

 Tucked away on the northern part of the country, the greatest and most infamous polo tournament (Shandur Polo Festival) takes places annually on this pass, and it becomes the highest polo ground in the world.
 The story of the Shandur polo festival started in 1936 and is held every year in July.